Vehicle Import Nigeria: VehCAP, Form M, SONCAP, and Customs Duty Explained

 SONCAP — Standards Organisation of Nigeria Conformity Assessment Programme

-Timing is critical: initiate the SONCAP pre-shipment inspection (PSI) before the vehicle leaves the factory or supplier's yard.
-Once a vehicle is loaded onto a vessel, options narrow and any documentation gap creates port delays.
-The CoC inspection typically costs USD 300–800 per unit, depending on vehicle type and inspection location.
+Timing is critical: confirm SONCAP and VehCAP assumptions before the vehicle leaves the factory or supplier's yard.
+Once a vehicle is loaded onto a vessel, options narrow and any documentation gap can create port delays.

 For construction and heavy equipment — excavators, forklifts, mobile cranes — SONCAP requirements differ by HS code category.
 Confirm the applicable requirements with SON or your licensed clearing agent for the specific equipment you are importing before booking the PSI.